So many strange and random stories come out of China, but these weird China facts take the cake.

 [ Wall Street Journal online “Hard Sell for China Vending Machine?”
 Oct.
 25, 2010 ]

-The Queue (Manchu pigtail): After conquering China, the non-Chinese Manchurians (Qing Dynasty, 1644-1912) made the hairstyle mandatory for all males.
+Wear a Manchu pigtail…or die.
+After conquering China, the non-Chinese Manchurians (Qing Dynasty) made the Queue (Manchu pigtail) hairstyle mandatory for all males.
 The law was enforced by the death penalty, resulting in the popular slogan of the time: “Keep your hair and lose your head.
 Or lose your hair and keep your head.”

 In ancient China, warriors would cannibalize their enemies by eating their heart and liver.
-It was also sometimes done as both an official punishment and as a private vengence.
+It was also sometimes done as both an official punishment and as a private vengeance.

 Cannibalism also occurred in China during the great famines of the Great Leap Forward, which resulted in tens of millions of deaths.